Home

-The surnames Carton, Cartan, Carten etc. are derived from the original sept name Ui Mhic Carthainn and will have connections with the area around the river Foyle.
+The surnames Cartin, Carton, Cartan, Carten etc. are derived from the original sept name Ui Mhic Carthainn and will have connections with the area around the river Foyle.
 These surnames have been interchangeable in the past: even fathers and sons using different variations.

 The next page recommended is;